pentaho/pentaho-platform-plugin-common-ui/docs/platform/web-package.md

 }
 ```

-Notice that you must use the complete final module identifier (`"baz_1.0.0"`) as the dependency name.
+{% include callout.html content='<p>Notice that you must use the complete final module identifier
+(<code>"baz_1.0.0"</code>) as the dependency name.
 This is currently a limitation, as ideally you should be unaware of whatever naming scheme is chosen by the platform.
+</p>' type="warning" %}

 ## packages

-This field isn't part of the package.json spec.
+This field isn't part of the `package.json` spec.
-It is based in [RequireJS's login modules from packages](http://requirejs.org/docs/api.html#packages) and
-serves the same purpose.
+It is based in [RequireJS's Packages](http://requirejs.org/docs/api.html#packages) and serves the same purpose.

 Package configuration allows for CommonJS style path lookup rules,
 which are somewhat different from the default id-to-path lookup rules that are otherwise used by AMD loaders.

-It is an array of package configuration objects.
-Each configuration can either be:
+It is an array of package configurations.
+Each package configuration can either be:
-- String: The package’s module identifier prefix, which indicates the package name.
+- String: The package’s module identifier.
-- Object: a configuration object that can have the following properties:
+- Object: An object with the following properties:
   - name: String.
 The package’s module identifier.
   - location: String. _Optional_.
   - main: String. _Optional_.
+The identifier of the sub-module that is used as the "main module",
+    relative (appended) to the package module.
 Default value is "main".
-The module identifier to use inside the package for the "main module".

-In the current implementation, each module identifier is relative (appended) to the package’s main module identifier,
+In the current implementation,
+each module identifier is relative (appended) to the Web Package’s main module identifier,
 unless if it starts with "/".
 This might change in the final release.